00lhagen/Urban-Heat-Islands/README.md

 ## Executing program

-Modications needed to be made to files/folders? -> Erstellung Ordnerstruktur als Empfehlung (Berechnung UHI -> Vorbereitung, Gebaeudedichte, LST, LC, Result)
+Modications needed to be made to files/folders? -> We would recommend you a file structure like this or simmilat to this one (Calculation UHI -> Vorbereitung, Gebaeudedichte, LST, LC, Result)

-How to run the program? -> Erstellung GRASS Gis location (Heidelberg) & Mapset (gewünschter Stadtteil) in Ordner Berechnung UHI
+How to run the program? -> Create a GRASS Gis location (Heidelberg) & Mapset (gewünschter Stadtteil) in the UHI folder